How to Keep Water Clear in Fountains and Ponds

 Mother Nature has a way of colonizing just about any watery habitat with algae — even a birdbath.
 Small amounts of algae may be a simple annoyance, discoloring containers with a film of green slime.
 In ponds, however, large amounts of algae can clog pumps and filters and harm fish.

 The best method for reducing algae growth depends on the size and type of the water feature, the time of year and the extent of the problem, as well as aesthetics and convenience.
-In general, it's best to begin treatment early in the season — before problems arise.
+To keep ponds clear, it's best to begin treatment early in the season before problems arise.

 Bird Baths and Small Fountains

-Bird Bath Cleaners: Keep it fresh and crystal clear the way nature does, with the cleansing power of beneficial bacteria and enzymes.
+Bird Bath Cleaners keep your bird bath fresh and crystal clear the way nature does, with the cleansing power of beneficial bacteria and enzymes.
 One disposable dispenser of our all-natural cleaner works for 30 days and cleanses containers up to 7 gallons.

 Container Water Gardens and Small Ponds

-Submersible Dispenser: Uses beneficial bacteria and enzymes to clarify water, this discreet dispenser can be submerged in your pond.
-Treats 300 to 2,500 gallons for 30 days.
+Submersible dispensers treat 300 to 2,500 gallons for 30 days, ideal for small ponds.
+Using beneficial bacteria and enzymes to clarify water, this discreet plastic dispenser can be submerged in your pond; refills are available.

 Ideally, large ponds contain a variety of plant and animal life that can help keep algae in check, but you might need to take steps to prevent murky water.
 Here are some helpful products:

-Aquasphere: Float this biodegradable ball in your pond and it will keep algae in check for 30 days.
+The Aquasphere float is a biodegradable ball in your pond that will keep algae in check for 30 days.

-The Aquasphere is a floating ball made from 100 percent biodegradable cornstarch that slowly degrades and dissolves.
+It is made from 100 percent biodegradable cornstarch that slowly degrades and dissolves.
 It contains beneficial bacteria and enzymes that reduce excess nutrients that lead to algae blooms.
 For best results, install a fresh Aquasphere monthly.

 - For information on designing a water garden, including ways to create a balanced ecosystem that will help prevent algae overgrowth, read Water Gardening: Finding the Site, Choosing Plants and Fish